 Some people like to have pot grippers which are great if you want to save on weight, but they can also add an extra step if you need to remove them each time.

 Then there is the good old bail handle which is simple and easy to use without needing an extra gripper by being a quick top grab.

 This is more personal preference, but I think it’s important to have because you can use the lid to help control heat when cooking.
 In addition, some may come with vent holes to help let out some steam.

-Then you have my choice of cold soaking which needs a sealed screw-on lid to help hold in all the liquid while you wait for the absorption to occur.
+Then you have my choice of cold soaking, which needs a sealed screw-on lid to help hold in all the liquid while you wait for absorption.

 These metal pots typically come in three main types, aluminum, titanium, and stainless steel.

-Aluminum pots are going to be one of the lightest options but it is also the least durable, it is also not great heat conductor so your pot may take longer to boil water.
+Aluminum pots are going to be one of the lightest options, but it is also the least durable.
+They are also not great heat conductor so your pot may take longer to boil water.

 Titanium will be slightly more expensive than aluminum, but it is much more durable and a better heat conductor.

-Stainless steel is going to be the heaviest option but it is also the most durable and a great heat conductor but leads to hot spots and poor overall cooking.
+Stainless steel will be the heaviest option, but it is also the most durable and a great heat conductor, but it leads to hot spots and poor overall cooking.

-The majority of thru-hikers will have a titanium pot as they are very common and the prices are so little different they are the best investment to buy once.
+Most thru-hikers will have a titanium pot as they are ubiquitous, and the prices are so little different that they are the best investment to buy once.

 My Choice For Pots